Cute-Dress/Dress/README_DETAIL.md

 WHY???
 --------------
-In short: We're encouraging more people to learn and understand the ideology of GitHub.
+In short: We're encouraging more people to learn and understand the ideology of GitHub without coding.

 There are quasi-programmers and non-programmers who need to participate in collaborative projects.
-Our goal is ***letting them practice using GitHub without contribution of code*** so it's excatly suitable to practice in this project.
+So it's excatly suitable to practice in this project because no coding skills are required here.

 Will this project take up a lot of GitHub resources?
 ---------------